Exploring the Alphabet of English Idioms: A Journey through ‘M’

 Justifications:

 This is an idiom because it means to mind your own business, with "beeswax" used figuratively to refer to one’s personal affairs.
-The phrase doesn’t involve actual beeswax but rather suggests staying out of other people’s concerns.
+The idiom doesn’t involve actual beeswax but rather suggests staying out of other people’s concerns.

 Origin: